dmath260/Game-Mod-Q4/README.md

 Tactical Strogg Takedown

 A new mod for Quake 4 that focuses more on exploration, inventory management, and puzzle solving than pure combat.
+This mod adds new weapons, new powerups, a new dialog system (unfinished), and a new quest system (also unfinished).

 How to play: